japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 Used when:

-* SparkEnv is requested to xref:core:SparkEnv.adoc#stop[stop]
+* SparkEnv is requested to core:SparkEnv.md#stop[stop]

-* LocalSparkCluster is requested to xref:spark-standalone:spark-standalone-LocalSparkCluster.adoc#stop[stop]
+* LocalSparkCluster is requested to spark-standalone:spark-standalone-LocalSparkCluster.md#stop[stop]

 * DriverWrapper is launched

-* CoarseGrainedExecutorBackend is xref:executor:CoarseGrainedExecutorBackend.adoc#run[launched]
+* CoarseGrainedExecutorBackend is executor:CoarseGrainedExecutorBackend.md#run[launched]

-* NettyRpcEnvFactory is requested to xref:rpc:NettyRpcEnvFactory.adoc#create[create an RpcEnv] (in server mode and failed to assign a port)
+* NettyRpcEnvFactory is requested to rpc:NettyRpcEnvFactory.md#create[create an RpcEnv] (in server mode and failed to assign a port)

 === [[stop]] Stopping RpcEndpointRef